regiregi22/ARMA-3/README.md

 D:\Steam\steamapps\common\Arma 3\MyArmaServer\StartHC.bat (Manually created)

 -----------------------------
--You have to be logged in as "admin" in order to use those commands.
+You have to be logged in as "admin" in order to use those commands

 ### Server Management Commands: